CoderLine/mocha-vscode/README.md

 - `mocha-vscode.env`: Additional environment variables set when executing tests.
 This is useful for setting things like `NODE_ENV`.

+- `mocha-vscode.runtime`: The runtime to use for test discovery and execution.

+- `mocha-vscode.custom-runtime`: The command and arguments to launch the runtime.
+Needs to be compatible with `node` arguments.

 ## Features

 ### Show, Running and Debugging Tests